NeoBirth/accelerometer.rs/README.md

 [![Gitter Chat][gitter-image]][gitter-link]

-Generic Rust accelerometer support, including traits and types for taking readings from 2 or 3-axis accelerometers.
+Generic Rust accelerometer support, including traits and types for taking readings from 2 or 3-axis accelerometers, intended for use with platform-agnostic accelerometer drivers written using [embedded-hal].

 Uses `no_std`-oriented 2D and 3D vector types from the [micromath.rs] crate.